ansible/ansible/docs/docsite/rst/tips_tricks/sample_setup.rst

     - import_playbook: webservers.yml
     - import_playbook: dbservers.yml

-The webservers.yml file, also at the top level, maps the configuration of the webservers group to the roles related to the webservers group:
+The ``webservers.yml`` playbook, also at the top level, maps the configuration of the webservers group to the roles related to the webservers group:

   .. code-block:: yaml